 Each student at Fond du Lac Tribal and Community College has the right to an education, and it is the responsibility of the college to provide an environment that promotes learning.
-Any action by a student that interferes with the education of any other student or interferes with the operations of the college in carrying out its responsibility to provide an education will be considered a violation of this code.
+Any action by a student that interferes with the education of any other student or interferes with the operations of the college in carrying out its responsibility to provide education will be considered a violation of this code.
 Disciplinary action will be handled in an expeditious manner while providing due process.

-Fond du Lac Tribal and Community College has established a code of student conduct that states its student conduct policies and its procedures for the administration of student conduct proceedings.
-Hazing, whether occurring on or off campus, is included in FDLTCC’s list of prohibited behavior.
+Fond du Lac Tribal and Community College have established a code of student conduct that states its student conduct policies and its procedures for the administration of student conduct proceedings.
+Hazing, whether occurring on or off-campus, is included in FDLTCC’s list of prohibited behavior.
 Students shall be afforded appropriate due process in the resolution of any allegation(s) of violations of the code of student conduct.
-Students found responsible for violations are subject to sanctions, which in more serious cases may include removal from student housing or suspension or expulsion from the college.
+Students found responsible for violations are subject to sanctions, which is more serious cases may include removal from student housing or suspension or expulsion from the college.
 Annually, and upon amendment, FDLTCC shall notify its students of the availability and location of the code of conduct and a copy of the code shall be posted at appropriate locations on campus and on the college website.
 Allegations of discrimination, harassment, sexual violence, fraud or dishonest acts as defined in Board Policy 1C.2 shall be resolved pursuant to Board policy.
 Allegations of academic dishonesty may be resolved under separate procedures in accordance with FDLTCC’s policy.

-Fond du Lac Tribal and Community College may hold students accountable for a violation of the behavioral proscriptions contained in their Student Codes of Conduct committed off campus when:
+Fond du Lac Tribal and Community College may hold students accountable for a violation of the behavioral proscriptions contained in their Student Codes of Conduct committed off-campus when:

 Part 3.
 Appeal